 - Restart your computer and the error will be gone now.

-Low disk space for temporary internet files is sometimes insufficient, and hence MS Word is unable to create the work files.
-To overcome this, the users need to simply increase the disk space in the Internet Explorer settings.
+Low disk space for temporary internet files is sometimes insufficient, causing MS Word to be unable to create the work files.
+To resolve this issue, users simply need to increase the disk space in the Internet Explorer settings.

 Go through the following steps for this method: